-Testing performed: Web Vulnerability scans were performed on the DS ICR 5.2 RAVBM system web server to determine if there were any basic web server vulnerabilities in the initial serving of the in-browser application that houses the DS ICR 5.2 RAVBM system ballot.
+Testing performed: Web vulnerability scans were performed on the DS ICR 5.10 RAVBMS web server to determine if there were any basic web server vulnerabilities in the initial serving of the in-browser application that houses the DS ICR 5.10 RAVBMS ballot.

-After the interactive ballot application is launched, connectivity to and from the ballot were confirmed to be nonexistent, with the exception of calls to the local system for print functionality.
+After the interactive ballot application was launched, connectivity to and from the ballot was confirmed to be nonexistent, with the exception of calls to the local system for print or save functionality.